 This matters too much to get it wrong.

 There’s a common assumption amongst many of my fellow Christians that everything we hold dear is under attack.
 We mourn the loss of “traditional American values” and circle the wagons tighter to protect ourselves from the evils of the culture.
 The problem is that we leave many of our brothers and sisters and friends and neighbors outside that circle, turning our attention inward to protect elements of our sub-culture that were never really Biblical in the first place.
 And when you do that, when you claim that the challenging of an arbitrary gender role is an assault on Biblical sexuality, you lose your credibility.
 Rather than speaking prophetically into the culture about things that matter, you’re wasting your breath on things that don’t.
 And soon, nobody’s listening.

 Dolls aren’t just for girls, and trucks aren’t just for boys.

-My wife rides motorcycles and horses and tears stuff up and goes to the gym every night and lifts more weight than most dudes I know.
 I cook and clean and wash laundry and tuck my two boys into bed at night.
-We’re doing our very best to raise our sons to be Biblical men.
+I’m doing my very best to raise my sons to good men.
 Sometimes they’ll stomp in the mud and play football and punch people in the face.
 Sometimes they’ll put on make-up and help cook and play house.
-Someday, with the help of God, they’ll grow up to loving and caring and strong and brave fathers who can teach their own sons to do the same.
+Someday, with the help of God, they’ll grow up to be loving and caring and strong and brave fathers who can teach their own sons to do the same.

 (But right now, we mostly watch a lot of Sesame Street.)